Relationship as Tapas

 You may already have a circle of friends whom you 'hang out' with.
 Those may or may not be the kind of healthy relationships you need.

 If your friends tend to engage in gossip and negative talk, steer clear of it, or allot yourself a limited time for it.
-Or it will drag your mind (and physical health) down.
+Or it will drag you down (and your physical health).

 1. Yoga centers/ashrams;

 2. Buddhist temples/meditation centers;